 Our staff will assist you with your concern/s regarding Identity Theft however the impacts of Identity Theft can be far reaching.
-Bendigo Bank has partnered with IDCARE, Australia’s National Identity and Cyber Support Service; who provide expert Identity & Cyber Security Counsellors to support victims of Identity Fraud.
+We are partnered with IDCARE, Australia’s National Identity and Cyber Support Service; who provide expert Identity & Cyber Security Counsellors to support victims of Identity Fraud.

 Browse our help topic

 - What is PayID?

 - What happens if I lock my PayID?